graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-07/papers/2024-08-01-vocab-scaling.md

 ### Their method

-The authors use three complimentary approaches in the paper.
+The authors use three complementary approaches in the paper.
 Firstly they use an IsoFLOP analysis wherein a series of models with varying vocabulary parameters were trained with fixed FLOPs and fixed non-vocab parameters.
-Observing the vocav size at mimimum loss for each FLOP budget allowed them to fit power laws for vocab size and non-vocab parameters.
+Observing the vocab size at minimum loss for each FLOP budget allowed them to fit power laws for vocab size and non-vocab parameters.

 <img src="{{ page.image_dir | append: 'approach_1.png' | relative_url }}" alt="Fitting results from apprach 1.
 Power laws are fitted for FLOPs vs non-vocab parameters, vocab parameters and training characters respectively.">

-THe second approach uses a derivative based method wherein a formula is derived for flops based on a derived formula for FLOPs based on both vocabulary and non-vocabulary parameters as well as training tokens.
-Then by finding the minimum of this function with respect to vocabulary (V) they can estimate the optimal V under the assumption that it can achieve a certain loss.
-This feels like quite a strong assumption but nonetheless the results match closely with those from approaches 1 and 3.
+The second approach uses a derivative based method wherein a formula is derived for flops based on a derived formula for FLOPs based on both vocabulary and non-vocabulary parameters as well as training tokens.
+Then by finding the minimum of this function with respect to vocabulary (V), they can estimate the optimal V under the assumption that it can achieve a certain loss.
+This feels like quite a strong assumption nonetheless the results match closely with those from approaches 1 and 3.

-Finally a third approach uses a parametric vocabulary dependent loss formula:
+Finally, a third approach uses a parametric vocabulary dependent loss formula:

 $ L_u = -E + \frac{A_1}{N_{nv}^{\alpha_{1}}}+\frac{A_2}{N_{v}^{\alpha_{2}}}+\frac{B}{D^{\beta}} $